 We also reenvisioned the web interface based on the notion of a client-side pico-datacenter.
 Just as in the cloud datacenter, the simple client semantics make isolation tractable while giving web applications the freedom to run any software stack.
 Since the datacenter model is designed to be robust to malicious tenants, it is never dangerous for the user to click on a URL.

-I am grateful to all of the organizations who have provided funding for the research my group performs.
+We are grateful to all of the organizations who have provided funding for the research our lab performs.